HelloAOLab/bible-api/docs/reference/README.md

     order: number;

     /**
+     * The number of the first chapter in the book.
+     *
+     * Null if the comentary book has no chapters.
+     */
+    firstChapterNumber: number | null;

+    /**
      * The link to the first chapter of the book.
+     *
+     * Null if the comentary book has no chapters.
      */
-    firstChapterApiLink: string;
+    firstChapterApiLink: string | null;

     /**
+     * The number of the last chapter in the book.
+     *
+     * Null if the comentary book has no chapters.
+     */
+    lastChapterNumber: number | null;

+    /**
      * The link to the last chapter of the book.
+     *
+     * Null if the comentary book has no chapters.
      */
-    lastChapterApiLink: string;
+    lastChapterApiLink: string | null;

     /**
      * The number of chapters that the book contains.